 If you ever find yourself working on a more in-depth project that requires mockups, SketchUp can help bring it to life.
 For example, maybe you’re designing a pattern that is going to go on a desk for your client.
 You can mock it up easily within SketchUp.

 SketchUp can be a bit difficult to get used to when you’ve never used it before, but it won’t take long to pick it up with the multitude of tutorials that you can find online.

 Krita is last but definitely not least on this list of best free graphic design software.
 This one is pretty underrated, but if you’re a graphic designer on a budget, you’ll find that it will help many of your projects.

 While many artists use Krita, it also can help graphic designers in the same way Adobe Illustrator does.
 It’s essentially a platform for digital painting and illustration, so it can be great for creating vectors for logos or other projects that you may be working on.

 Krita is continually coming out with updates and is always changing depending on what users are suggesting, which is impressive for free graphic design software.
 It’s available for both Windows and Apple computers.

 While Adobe Creative Cloud offers the best programs for graphic designers, they can be difficult for beginners to use.
 These software programs are a bit easier for designers just starting.

 Easil is the best graphic design software for beginners, and I only recently learned about it.
-I’m currently a designer for a marketing company, and they had been using Easil for years, and they’ve been having me create a lot of my projects in it.
+I’m currently a designer for a marketing company, and they’ve been using Easil for years.
+Recently I’ve been creating a lot of my projects in it.